Fintech

 Exits

-Public listings (IPOs and SPACs) are at their minimum in the latest years, while M&A is very active and above 2020 levels.
+Public listings (IPOs and SPACs) are at their minimum in the latest years, while M&A is very active and higher in 2024 than in previous years.

 Public listings (IPOs and SPACs) dropped significantly after the outlier year of 2021, both in combined value and count.

-M&A is the most common exit route by count and reached its highest activity ever in 2022.
+M&A is the most common exit route by count and reached its highest ever activity rate in 2024.

 Investment by stage